roadwarrior99/raphael/README.md

 # Running Raphael
 - From Windows, in your Raphael folder run win-run.bat
-- From Mac OS, in your Raphael folder run mac-run.sh
+- From Mac OS, in your Raphael folder run sh mac-run.sh
-- From Ubuntu, in your Raphael folder run nix-run.sh
+- From Ubuntu, in your Raphael folder run sh nix-run.sh

 # Running individual functions of raphael bot.
 python3 raph.py --help